mac-comp127/bubble-blitz/README.md

     </details>

 - Add the cannonball’s graphics to the canvas

 - While the ball does not hit a bubble and is in bounds:
   - Update the ball’s position
+    - `0.1` is a good value to use for the `dt` parameter, but you can play with slightly larger or smaller numbers until you like the feel of the game
   - Call the CanvasWindow’s draw() method to refresh the screen
-  - Pause for 10ms.
+  - Pause for 10ms
     - Hint: How do you do this?
-Look for code that does this: click the magnifying glass in the left pane and search for "pause".
-Find Java code that does this and use that for inspiration.
+Look for code already in the project that does the same thing: click the magnifying glass in the left pane and search for "pause".
 - Remove the cannonball from the canvas
 - Call the CanvasWindow’s draw() method to refresh the screen